ApproxEng/approxeng.input/src/docs/README.md

 Approxeng.input's docs are built using Sphinx, making use of a theme from readthedocs.

+## Make targets

+(these will only work for me, as they assume things about my git directory structures and permissions on github)

+1. `make html` to build docs locally
+2. `make push` to push to https://approxeng.github.io/approxeng.input/index.html

 ## Sphinx installation

 Using whichever version of Python makes you happiest: